VIDEOS | NOVEMBER 2019

 Matt Miller: Very interesting.

-Kent Chan is an equity investment specialist at Capital Group.
-He has 27 years of investment experience, three with Capital.
-He holds a bachelor’s in political economics from the University of California, Berkeley.
+Kent Chan is an equity investment director at Capital Group.
+He has 28 years of investment industry experience and has been with Capital Group for four years.
+Prior to joining Capital, Kent spent over 20 years in Asia and most recently headed Taiwan equities and the Greater China equity research product at Barclays.
+He holds a bachelor’s degree in political economics from the University of California, Berkeley.

 Winnie Kwan is an equity portfolio manager at Capital Group.
 She has 22 years of investment experience, 19 with Capital.
 She holds a master’s and bachelor’s degree in economics from Cambridge.